Residence Hall Policies

 Pets and Animals (8)

-Pets, with the exception of fish, are not allowed to visit or be kept in residence hall rooms.
+Pets, with the exception of fish in a tank of up to 5 gallons, are not allowed to visit or be kept in residence hall rooms.
 Guide dogs (or similar domesticated animals) are permitted within the residence halls for persons with a documented disability.
 Guide dogs or other such animals should be brought to the attention of University Student Housing staff.

 Resident Consideration Policy